 Ethics and Professionalism

 The ethical concept that all children should have access to pediatric care is an important consideration for those choosing practices that have the potential of being discriminatory against underserved populations.
-Practice models that, by design, exclude certain categories of patients should be understood to create a greater potential of being discriminatory against underserved populations.
+Practice models that, by design, exclude certain categories of patients should be studied further to be better understood.
 Additionally, practices that downsize their patient panels also must be aware of ethical and legal considerations relating to patient abandonment.

 Some specialty societies have gone on record stating that physicians in all types of practices should strive to take care of patients enrolled in Medicaid.
 Medicaid is a crucial part of the safety net for poor persons and, under the ACA, is the principal source of coverage for patients with incomes up to 138% of the federal poverty level in states that have agreed to accept federal dollars to expand Medicaid.